scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

     nippy/freeze
     nippy/thaw
     type)

 clojure.lang.PersistentArrayMap

 ```

-If we do not require `tech.v3.dataset`, we avoid this broken Nippy behaviour, and under Clerk, would get some default Nippy behaviour that behaves differently.
+(In the variation above, when we do not require the `tech.v3.dataset` namespace, we avoid this Nippy behaviour, and under Clerk, would get some default Nippy behaviour that behaves differently.)